-HPX is a C++ runtime system based on the ParalleX model[3].
+HPX is a C++ runtime system based on the ParalleX model.
 The HPX threading system employs lightweight tasks, known as HPX threads, that are scheduled on top of operating system threads.
+In a distributed environment, a locality in HPX is an abstraction for a physical node.
 The Active Global Address Space (AGAS) system in HPX provides a mechanism for addressing any HPX object globally.